scriptnull/vishnubharathi.codes/source/_posts/cuelang.md

 But tonight, I would like to give a deep look at CUE.
 The main reason for my curiosity is the recently released [dagger](https://dagger.io) project.
 CUE seems to be at the center of this project.
 I hope I could understand the reason for that preference during my exploration here.

 Also, I have been dabbling in this problem space for a long while.
-I know that the pain is real - That 2000 line CI config written as YAML file, that 1800 lines [JSON schema](https://json-schema.org) file - I have edited them all.
+I know that the pain is real - That 2000 lines CI config written as YAML file, that 1800 lines [JSON schema](https://json-schema.org) file - I have edited them all.
 They have all hurt me!
 It is good to see projects emerging that acknowledge that this problem exists.

+# CUE and its history

+Time to borrow some quotes from CUE docs:

+> CUE is an open-source data validation language and inference engine with its roots in logic programming.
+Although the language is not a general-purpose programming language, it has many applications, such as data validation, data templating, configuration, querying, code generation and even scripting

+And here is the gist of where it came from:

+> Although it is a very different language, the roots of CUE lie in GCL, the dominant configuration language in use at Google as of this writing.
+It was originally designed to configure Borg, the predecessor of Kubernetes.